UMassCenterforeDesign/DFAMcheck/README.md

 # DFAMcheck
 An ontological framework based on CAD design features to enable checking of design for additive manufacturing

-Note: Upload in progress.... check back in two days for error free access -

 Version: 01/22/2018
 Author:Shreyas